on all US orders over $99.

 3: Stir in next 7 ingredients (plus optional add ins) and cooked meat.
 Add up to 1 cup water or broth to thin soup, if desired.
 Cover; bring soup just to a simmer (do not let boil).
 Reduce heat to medium-low.
 Let simmer 20 min., stirring occasionally.
 Stir in cilantro and parsley.
 Cover; let simmer 5 min. more.
 Garnish with shaved Parmesan cheese, if desired.
 Soup can be stored up to 3 days in the refrigerator or frozen.

-For a FREE daily dose of tips and strategies for maintaining healthy weight, conquering insomnia, and much more… check out my Radical Health Tips.”
+For a FREE weekly tips and strategies for maintaining healthy weight, conquering insomnia, and much more… subscribe to my newsletter here.